apalala/grako/README.rst

 The *-h* and *--help* parameters provide full usage information::

         $ python -m grako -h
-        usage: grako [-h] [-m name] [-o outfile] [-t] [--whitespace characters] [--no-nameguard] [-b] [-d] grammar
+        usage: grako [-h] [-b] [-d] [-n] [-m NAME] [-o FILE] [-p] [-t] [-w CHARACTERS] GRAMMAR

-        Grako (for grammar compiler) takes grammars in a variation of EBNF as input, and outputs a memoizing PEG parser in Python.
+        GRAKO (for "grammar compiler") takes grammars in a variation of EBNF as input, and outputs a memoizing PEG/Packrat parser in Python.

         positional arguments:
-        grammar               The filename of the grammar to generate a parser for
+        GRAMMAR               The filename of the Grako grammar

         optional arguments:
-        -h, --help            show this help message and exit -m name, --name name  An optional name for the grammar.
-It defaults to the basename of the grammar file's name -o outfile, --outfile outfile specify where the output should go (default is stdout) -t, --trace           produce verbose parsing output
-        -w, --whitespace characters
-                              whitespace characters (use empty string to disable automatic whitespace) -n, --no-nameguard    do not protect alphanumeric tokens that are prefixes of others -b, --binary          generate a pickled grammar model instead of a parser -d, --draw            generate a diagram of the grammar
+        -h, --help            show this help message and exit -b, --binary          generate a pickled grammar model (requires --output) -d, --draw            generate a diagram of the grammar (requires --output) -n, --no-nameguard    allow tokens that are prefixes of others -m NAME, --name NAME  Name for the grammar (defaults to GRAMMAR base name) -o FILE, --output FILE
+                                output file (default is stdout)
+        -p, --pretty          prettify the input grammar
+        -t, --trace           produce verbose parsing output
+        -w CHARACTERS, --ws CHARACTERS
+                                characters to skip during parsing (use "" to disable)
         $

 Using the Generated Parser